Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-09-28**
+## 🗓️ Date: **2025-09-29**

 ### 💬 Today's Insight:
 ```
-> Success consists of going from failure to failure without loss of enthusiasm. ❤️ - Winston Churchill
+> Happiness can be found, even in the darkest of times, if one only remembers to turn on the light. ❤️ - J.K.
+Rowling
 ```

 ---